faisalmemon/articles/Putting_The_Cloud_In_Outer_Space.md

 If we think of the output of AI as tokens (consider them word fragments, so say 3 tokens per word), then the equation is cost of electricity (and water) going in, for producing a token going out.

-That is the cost of intellgence.
+That is the cost of intelligence.
 Your per token cost.

 We are at a stage where the limiting factor is how easy would it be to setup up a gas powered electrical generator, and order the right transformers to feed my AI chips.
 Then getting hold of the said chips is the second problem.